-Social media can be useful in getting your book out to readers, but if you have only a very small following of mostly friends and family, it is almost pointless, as bombarding your one hundred or so contacts will drive them away in quick time.
+Social media can be useful to market your book to readers.
+But if you have only a very small following of mostly friends and family, it is almost pointless.
+Bombarding your one hundred or so social contacts will drive them away in very quick time.

 Don’t Write Your Book Description As An Afterthought.

 Your book description is the hook to get readers interested in your book, so it is vitally important that it does its job well.
 A short fifty-word outline is not a book description and will give potential readers a bad impression.

 Don’t Make Your Own Book Cover.

 Pre-made covers cost around $40.00, so even if you on a budget, it is money well spent.
-If you can spend a little more, a custom designed cover is, of course, much better.
+If you can spend a little more, a custom cover design is, of course, much better.